harcokuppens/clean-classic-helloworld/README.md

 https://github.com/harcokuppens/clean-nitrile-helloworld.git .
 The nitrile tool
 installs the Clean runtime and its libraries as versioned packages, and also manages the build of the project, but you can also create a project file the nitrile project and build it with cpm or the CleanIDE.
+Combining nitrile with Clean project files gives us the best of both worlds.

 **Table of Contents**